 In the early 1980s, Ian McGaughey was part of the two-man group "The Michus," which had a song hit the charts in Spain—or so the legend goes.
 A chronicle of the musical duo can be found here: a 2002 interview with McGaughey about the band's rise, fall and enduring cult status, which McGaughey attributes to "an abundance of questionable taste in the world."

 As a youngster, McGaughey also made short movies with his friends using a silent Super 8 film camera.
 Generally violent and somewhat confusing, some of those movies can be seen here.
-He describes his movie-making style as "the tried-and-true Ian McGaughey formula of destroyed electronics, large firecrackers and fake blood."
+He describes his movie-making style as "a tried-and-true formula of destroyed electronics, large firecrackers and fake blood."

 Later, in 2008, he ran unsuccessfully for the New York State Assembly in one of the most expensive races in the state that year.
 Some of the TV ads from that race can be seen here.
-"That was an absolutely crazy experience, one I won't be doing again any time soon," he said.
-"But it was a rewarding experience all the same."
+"That was a crazy experience, but a rewarding experience all the same."

-Eight days after the election, Ian McGaughey married his fiancé in a small ceremony on Seven Mile Beach on Grand Cayman island.
-Less then two months later, they moved to Arizona and began expansion of an auxiliary business.
+Eight days after the election, Ian McGaughey married his fiancé in a small ceremony on Seven Mile Beach in Grand Cayman.
+Less than two months later, they moved to Arizona and began expansion of an auxiliary business.
 The plan was trumped by divorce, and McGaughey went back east where he began work with an Alaska Native corporation in Vermont.

 Ian loves spending time with his niece and nephew (pictured with Ian at the top of the page) and his Godson Wil.
 He's an avid hiker, enjoys snowshoeing and plays bass in a local band.